Saturday, May 12, 2018

 scheduled stops.
 The "local" service stops might use a

-large interurban but mostly used one of the two smaller
+large interurban but mostly one of the two smaller

 standard streetcars.
 In addition, there were freight

-service vehicles that might be used for milk pick
+service vehicles that might be used for picking up milk,

 "The Illustrated Atlas of Maine's Street & Electric